JaquelineBrandao/JBrandao/JaqueBrandao.md

 A passionate frontend engineer that loves code logic and UI design.

-⚡ Fun fact I love oldschool and 2D games, so I'am studying game development at Cruzeiro do Sul
+⚡ Fun fact I love oldschool and 2D games, so I'am studying game development at Prepara Cursos

 Connect with me: